ianmiell/shutit/index.md

 shutit skeleton
 ```

-and accept the defaults and follow the instructions to go to your new skeleton module.
+and accept the defaults and follow the instructions to go to your new skeleton module and do your first build.
+Wait for it to complete.

 ### Step 3: Modify the Skeleton Module ###

+Now you can change your module to do what you want it to.

-For example, to install mlocate and create a file only if it doesn't exist, change the .py file in your skeleton directory:
+To install mlocate and create a file if only if it doesn't exist, change the .py file in your skeleton directory:

 ```python
 [...]